You Don't Mess with the Zohan: Soundtrack

 Rupert Gregson-Williams composed the film's score, which he recorded with the Hollywood Studio Symphony at the Sony Scoring Stage in April 2008.
 The soundtrack contains many songs in Hebrew, mostly by the popular Israeli band Hadag Nahash, the psychedelic trance duo Infected Mushroom, and Dana International.
-The film features "Strip" by Adam Ant, "Look on the Floor (Hypnotic Tango) (Angel City Remix)" by Bananarama, the Ace of Base songs "Hallo Hallo" and "Beautiful Life", the Rockwell song Somebody's Watching Me and Mariah Carey songs "Fantasy" and "I'll Be Lovin' U Long Time".
+The film features "Strip" by Adam Ant, "Look on the Floor (Hypnotic Tango) (Angel City Remix)" by Bananarama, the Ace of Base songs "Hallo Hallo" and "Beautiful Life", the Rockwell song Somebody's Watching Me and the Mariah Carey songs "Fantasy" and "I'll Be Lovin' U Long Time".

-The soundtrack contains (near the end) music re-arranged for the movie by Julius Dobos, based on the song "Jimmy Jimmy Jimmy Aaja" from the Bollywood movie Disco Dancer (1982) starring Mithun Chakraborty.
+The soundtrack contains (near the end) music rearranged for the movie by Julius Dobos, based on the song "Jimmy Jimmy Jimmy Aaja" from the Bollywood movie Disco Dancer (1982) starring Mithun Chakraborty.

 Reception

-Rotten Tomatoes gives You Don't Mess with the Zohan a score of 38% based on 189 reviews.
+Rotten Tomatoes gives You Don't Mess with the Zohan a score of 37% based on 189 reviews.
 The site's consensus is that the film "features intermittent laughs, and will please Sandler diehards, but after a while the leaky premise wears thin."
 Metacritic gives the film a rating of 54 out of 100, based on 37 reviews—indicating mixed or average reviews.
 Audiences polled by CinemaScore gave the film a grade B− on scale of A to F.

 John Podhoretz, in The Weekly Standard, wrote that the movie has a "mess" of a plot and features, "as usual for Sandler, plenty of dumb humor of the sort that gives dumb humor a bad name, but that delights his 14-year-old-boy fan base."
 But the film also has an "unusual" amount of "tantalizing comic ideas" so that "every 10 minutes or so, it makes you explode with laughter."
 Entertainment Weekly gave the movie a C+ grade, calling it "another 'mess' from Sandler" which is, unlike Monty Python, a "circus that never flies".

 On the positive side, Time called the film to be a "laff scuffle".
 Roger Ebert of the Chicago Sun-Times gave the film 3 out of 4 stars, and called it "a mighty hymn of and to vulgarity, and either you enjoy it, or you don't."
 Ebert admitted "I found myself enjoying it a surprising amount of the time, even though I was thoroughly ashamed of myself."
 David Edelstein of New York Magazine went as far as to say "Adam Sandler is mesmerizing".
 A.O.
 Scott of The New York Times said it was "the finest post-Zionist action-hairdressing sex comedy I have ever seen."

 Box office

 You Don't Mess with the Zohan grossed $38 million on its opening weekend, ranked second behind Kung Fu Panda.
 As of 7 September 2008, it reached a US tally of $100 million.
-The film grossed $204.3 million worldwide.
+The film grossed $204 million worldwide.